MAJOR Tourist Mistakes in Ireland (& What Locals Wish You Knew)

 It can be easy to presume that Irish pubs are just about drinking.
 When honestly that couldnโt be further from the truth.

-Pubs are quite literally public houses, somewhere you can actually go with family, children are allowed in pubs until 9pm in Ireland.
+Pubs are quite literally public houses, somewhere you can actually go with family for an evening out.
+Yes, children are allowed in pubs in Ireland until 9 pm.

-Yes, you can buy alcohol there but also you donโt have to in order to have a good time.
+Yes, you can buy alcohol, but you donโt have to in order to have a good time.

 3. Misunderstanding the use of Cash in Ireland…

-The next mistake I want to address is misunderstand the use of cash in Ireland.
+The next mistake I want to address is misunderstanding the use of cash in Ireland.

-We are quite a modern country, 99.9% of the things you can purchase using a credit or debit card.
+We are quite a modern country, 99.9% of the things you can purchase can be purchased using a credit or debit card.

-For example, Dublin Bus (at the time of writing) still requires coins, never mind notes… youโll need exact change to ride to ride or you can purchase a leap card online before your visit.
+For example, Dublin Bus (at the time of writing) still requires coins, never mind notes… youโll need exact change to ride or you can purchase a Leap Card online before your visit.

 4. Tipping in Ireland